timschofield/webERP-Medical/doc/README.txt

 The primary means of support queries is through the user mailing list.
 Please join the list at: http://lists.sourceforge.net/lists/listinfo/web-erp-translation if you have queries.
-The archives and the FAQ contain the most common issues with respect to installation.
+The archives of the mailing lists on sourceforge and the FAQ (see http://www.weberp.org/wikidocs/FrequentlyAskedQuestionsInstallation?v=efe) contain the most common issues with respect to installation.

 Feedback, wants and gripes are encouraged in the interests of improving this applicaton.

 DEVELOPING

 All contributions of code are needed and encouraged.
-Guidelines for contributing code are in the document CONTRIBUTING.txt developers should read this document.
+Guidelines for contributing code are in the document CONTRIBUTING.txt (or http://www.weberp.org/wikidocs/ContributingtowebERP?v=1abv ) developers should read this document.
+Standards and conventions used in the code are rigorously applied in the interests of consistency and readability.
+Code submitted that does not conform to these standards will be changed so it does where possible.

 TRANSLATIONS